 - Smoother power delivery through turns

-- Better control when the wind gets inconsistent
+- Better control when wind is inconsistent

 Nothing dramatic, but enough to notice over a few sessions.